turbosnute/bulder/README.md

 * Google Maps Places API.

 ## Needs fixing
-* hamburger button on mobile is nowhere to be seen.
 * change locale on calendar so weeks start on monday.
 * restart policy in docker-compose.yml
 * iso dates shold be replaced with nicer dates, maybe locale js stuff.